 • 2nd year: $190,000

 • Clerking policy: Yes

 Shearman & Sterling LLP will be recruiting at the following schools or regional job fairs: American, BC, BU, Cardozo, Chicago, Columbia, Cornell, Duke (including SF regional job fair), Fordham, Georgetown, George Washington, Harvard, Howard, Michigan, NEBLSA job fair, Northwestern, NYU, Osgoode, Penn (including the SF regional job fair), Stanford, Texas, Toronto, Tulane, Washington University, Vanderbilt, UC- Berkeley, UC- Hastings, UCLA, USC, UVA, Yale.
 In addition, the firm has resume collections at a number of schools.

 We seek candidates who are bright, confident and enthusiastic about the practice of law and bring with them life, work, and educational experiences that will be highly valued by clients and colleagues alike.
 We also remain strongly committed to diversity and inclusion and overall excellence in our hiring.
 Finally, we expect that our associates will view collegiality and teamwork as important personal and firm values.

 Summer program components:

 Summer associates are given the opportunity to rotate through two practice groups.
-Partner and associate advisors are assigned during each rotation and, depending on the group, summer associates may attend client meetings, court hearings, depositions, or business trips.
+Senior and junior advisors are assigned during each rotation and, depending on the group, summer associates may attend client meetings, court hearings, depositions, or business trips.
 The firm has a robust training program for summer associates and also hosts a variety of social events.